 Maria picks a few off tomatoes and tosses them into the sauce.
 She takes a small dried chili and crumbles it into the sauce before sprinting out to the garden.
 There she heads for a shrub and picks some laurel leaves to put in the pot.
 Back in the kitchen she picks a few fresh leaves of basil from a bunch and tosses those into the pot as well.

-Although I’m secretly wondering how I can smuggle some rotting cherry tomatoes and a bottle of home-made olive oil in my luggage, I know I’ll be content with taking away a simple lesson about a simple local pasta and a simple sauce that is simply brilliant.
+Although I secretly wondered how I could smuggle some rotting cherry tomatoes and a bottle of home-made olive oil in my luggage, knew I’ll be content with taking away a simple lesson about a simple local pasta and a simple sauce that is simply brilliant.